 Today’s most common eating disorder is one you’ve probably never heard of.
 Rates of eating disorders have more than doubled over the past decade, according to a 2019 analysis of published research.
-The majority of these cases are referred to as OSFED, or Other Specified Feeding or Eating Disorder, says psychiatrist Mehri Moore, M.D., medical director and founder of THIRA Health, a mental health treatment center for women and girls in Bellevue, Washington.
+The majority of these cases are referred to as other specified feeding or eating disorder, or OSFED, says psychiatrist Mehri Moore, M.D., medical director and founder of THIRA Health, a mental health treatment center for women and girls in Bellevue, Washington.

 What is OSFED?

-Debuted in 2013 as a catchall term for eating disorders that didn’t fit the narrow criteria for anorexia, bulimia, binge-eating disorder or avoidant-restrictive food intake disorder, OSFED was previously known as EDNOS, or Eating Disorder Not Otherwise Specified.
-Like other eating disorders, OSFED is characterized by preoccupation with food, fears about weight gain and abnormal eating patterns that restrict someone’s ability to participate in life.
+Debuted in 2013 as a catchall term for eating disorders that don't fit the narrow criteria for anorexia, bulimia, binge-eating disorder or avoidant-restrictive food intake disorder, OSFED was previously known as eating disorder not otherwise specified, or EDNOS.
+Like other eating disorders, OSFED is characterized by a preoccupation with food, fears about weight gain and abnormal eating patterns that restrict someone’s ability to participate in life.